 - Apply for an overdraft line of credit with the bank or apply for a loan (subject to credit approval).
 If you overdraw your account, the bank will lend you the funds by using your line of credit to cover the overdraft.
 You will pay interest on this loan, and there may be an annual fee.
 However, the overall costs may be less than the costs incurred under the Occasional Overdraft Service plans.

-This service is available only to eligible personal checking accounts primarily used for personal and household purposes and certain Sole Proprietorship accounts.
-Money Market, Student Checking and Minor accounts are not eligible.
+This service is available only to eligible personal checking accounts primarily used for personal and household purposes and certain Small Business Checking accounts.
+Minor Savings, Money Market, Student Checking and Minor accounts are not eligible.

 Posting order of items - The law permits us to pay items (such as checks, drafts or ACH) drawn on your account in any order.
 To assist you in handling your account with us, we are providing you with the following information regarding how we process the transactions presented.
 When processing items drawn on your account, our policy is to pay ATM and one-time debit card transactions first, then ACH, and then checks are processed.